 Failing your GCSEs or narrowly missing out on the grades you wanted can feel devastating, but it doesn’t mean you’re doomed to a life of failure.

 There may be many reasons why you might not have received the grade that you were hoping for.
-Perhaps due to this year's recent exam cancellations, for example, you've been left with a failing calculated grade.
+Perhaps due to this year's recent exam cancellations, for example, you've been left with a below-average Teacher Assessed Grade.